danielringch/tibber2mqtt/README.md

 This program publishes realtime consumption data from Tibber to one or more MQTT brokers of your choise.

+The power consumption/ production value is published via MQTT as a single int16 or int32 value in Watts, negative values indicate power production.

 ## Get tibber token and home id

 * Go to https://developer.tibber.com/settings/access-token , log in with your Tibber credentials and you will see the access token